Raymond179/iot/Onderzoek-Herkansing/README.md

 - ESP32

 ## Table of contents
-•	FT232RL FTDI with ESP8266
+- FT232RL FTDI with ESP8266
-o	FT232RL FTDI
+	- FT232RL FTDI
-o	ESP8266
+	- ESP8266
-o	Installation
+	- Installation
-o	Conclusion
+	- Conclusion
-•	Spark core
+- Spark core
-o	Installation
+	- Installation
-o	Conclusion
+	- Conclusion
-•	NodeMCU
+- NodeMCU
-o	Installation
+	- Installation
-o	Conclusion
+	- Conclusion
-•	ESP32
+- ESP32
-o	Installation
+	- Installation
-o	Conclusion
+	- Conclusion
-•	Overall conclusion
+- Overall conclusion

 ### FT232RL FTDI with ESP8266
 The FT232RL FTDI is processing unit which in this installation will work together with the ESP8266, a Wi-Fi module/chip.